lloydmeta/zipkin-futures/README.markdown

 )
 ```

-If the above does not work because it cannot be resolved, its likely because it hasn't been synced to Maven central yet.
+If the above does not work because it cannot be resolved, it's likely because it hasn't been synced to Maven central yet.
 In that case, download a SNAPSHOT release of the same version by adding this to build.sbt

 ```scala